Gareth Matthews: Biography

 Gareth Matthews was born in Buenos Aires, Argentina, on July 8, 1929.
 He grew up near Memphis, Tennessee.
 As a Boy Scout, he earned the rank of Eagle Scout.
 Matthews moved with his family to Franklin, Indiana, in 1945.
 He was valedictorian of the Class of 1947, at Franklin High School.
 He went on to earn his A.B. at Franklin College (Indiana), where his father was a professor.
 Matthews began his graduate work at Harvard University, where he earned an A.M. in 1952.
 He spent a year as a Rotary Fellow at the Free University of Berlin.

 Matthews served as an Intelligence officer in the United States Navy during the Cold War.
 He was assigned to the Naval Security Group and the National Security Agency.
 He later served in the reserves and retired as a lieutenant.

 Matthews earned his Ph.D. from Harvard in 1961.
 His teaching appointments were at the University of Virginia (1960–61), the University of Minnesota (1961–69), and the University of Massachusetts Amherst (1969–2005).
-He was Professor Emeritus of Philosophy from his retirement in 2005 until his death.
+He was professor emeritus of Philosophy from his retirement in 2005 until his death.

 Matthews was highly prolific.
 His ten books included six that he authored, two scholarly translations (one with S. Marc Cohen), and two edited collections (one with Susan Turner).
-He published over 140 journal articles and book chapters, as well as many encyclopedia articles and over 100 book reviews, including a series of fifty-eight on philosophical aspects of children's books in the journal Thinking: The Journal of Philosophy for Children, for which he was the Contributing Editor from 1979-2006.
+He published over 140 journal articles and book chapters, as well as many encyclopedia articles and over 100 book reviews, including a series of fifty-eight on philosophical aspects of children's books in the journal Thinking: The Journal of Philosophy for Children, for which he was the Contributing Editor from 1979 to 2006.
 He also lectured widely (making scholarly and educational presentations on hundreds of occasions) and participated in many conferences and workshops.